 “What are some ways to promote your upcoming webinar for someone just getting started and has no list and no social media contacts?”

-Really this question is more related to “Traffic” which, of course, is on tongue of every man, woman and child who has an online presence.
+But really, this question is more related to “Traffic” which, of course, is the life blood to an online presence.

 So in this article I wanted to give some helpful tips on how to drive attendees to your Webinars.

 Tip #1 (PITCH FREE WEBINAR) : If you are brand new to doing Webinars and you have very few followers and no list, then I would start with doing a Pitch Free Webinar where you offer up a gift of extreme value.
 By doing this you can connect with like-minded people who would potentially cross promote your free Webinar.

 Why?
 Because it becomes a win-win situation when big list owners

 can send off free and valuable content to their community.

 Essentially you would be doing this to build up a list and your following!

 In fact, if you are new to online marketing than I want you to be ultra aware of this tip.
 To get any sort of following you need to build up a list of subscribers.
 Webinars are a terrific way of building up your subscriber base.
 Incentivize them to join your Webinar by letting them know that you will be giving them a “free gift” at the Webinar.
 (Offer up this free gift to them at the end of the Webinar to keep your attendees on for the entire Webinar) Please note: This of course is for people who have a product or service already.
 For those who do not have a product and service, you can use other peoples products through being an affiliate.